Hike the famous Torres del Paine W trek in Chile on a guided or self-guided tour.

 Discover the wide-open spaces of Torres del Paine National Park on this W trek, and let us do the logistics.

-More on trekking the self-guided Torres del Paine W trek, Patagonia
+More on trekking the guided and self-guided Torres del Paine W trek, Patagonia

 Walk to the famous granite towers that give the park its name — Torres del Paine — with fantastic views of hanging glaciers, green lakes, and mountains.